PURAGUÁ MANAGEMENT AREA AND BIOLOGICAL STATION

 In some cases, the students are in charge of analyzing project’s databases, including the analysis of tapir pictures from the infrared cameras, trying to recognize tapirs living near to them.
 Students also develop activities focused on arts or are trained in topics like bird watching, ecotourism guidance, nature photography and video, etc.

-One of the objectives of the Puraguá Mountain Tapir Conservation Management Area project is to promote productive initiatives within the rural communities that live close to mountain tapirs.
+One of the objectives of the Puraguá Management Area is to promote productive initiatives within the rural communities that live close to mountain tapirs.
 To do so, through a joint work with local environmental leaders, we build projects related to the responsible use of biodiversity, so as to reduce the pressures on the natural habitats of the species.

 The goal of this program is to improve living standards of local human populations, so that farmers are motivated to conserve the mountain tapir after finding a relationship between the presence of the species and benefits to their communities.

-Some of the projects that are starting to be promoted by the Puraguá Project are related to the improvement of food security for vulnerable families living near the tapir’s habitat, who in many occasions must rely on the transformation of natural ecosystems as the only alternative to cover their basic needs.
+Some of the initiatives that are starting to be promoted by the project are related to the improvement of food security for vulnerable families living near the tapir’s habitat, who in many occasions must rely on the transformation of natural ecosystems as the only alternative to cover their basic needs.

-Our main objective is to preserve and, as far as possible, restore the areas of forest and moorland on which the mountain tapir depends along the Puraguá area.
+Our main objective is to preserve and, as far as possible, restore the areas of forest in which the mountain tapir depends along the management area.
 If we achieve the protection of the habitats, we will be able to gain time to better understand the ecology of the species and implement the actions that best fit the purpose of achieving the maintenance of the ecological processes and natural population dynamics of the species.

 The Colombian Massif, where the Puraguá project is located, if one of the most important areas for fresh water conservation in Colombia.
 Some of the most important rivers that cross the country are born here.